1/2 Japanese Tsuba by Georg Oeder, 1916

 6. Go to mushroom camp.

-7. Become fabulously wealthy, and Mushroam around the world with Daniel Winkler.
+7. Mushroam with Daniel Winkler.

-This is what I wish for on dandelion tendrils and falling stars.
 The Indiana Jones of wild Cordyceps, Daniel Winkler leads medicinal mushroom forays into Tibet and the Bolivian Amazon, as well as the glamorous hinterlands of the Pacific Northwest.
 Altogether badass, his field guides to edible mushrooms are also top-notch, and he’s doing wonders for rural communities whose economies are based on mushroom-medicine.

 8. Don’t be a hero.

 The mushroom spirit is a capricious mistress who eats chumps like us for breakfast.
 Mushrooms, by their very nature, are destroyers.
 Therein lies their mystery and moxie.
 There are plentiful reasons they have the nom de guerres ‘Destroying Angel’ and ‘Death Cap’…they allow us to walk between worlds, yet they often slam the door behind them.
-There is nothing glamorous about sacrificing children whilst being ravaged by Satan in a robust bout of Amanita psychosis (well, maybe there is…but it ain’t worth the gamble when ya get right down to it), or having your liver decompose in mere hours in a necromantic tango with the Deadly Galerina.
+There is nothing glamorous about sacrificing children whilst being ravaged by Satan in a robust bout of Amanita psychosis (well, maybe there is…but it ain’t worth the gamble when you get right down to it), or having your liver decompose in mere hours in a necromantic tango with the Deadly Galerina.
 Every year she claims new souls, and even the most reverent and skilled are not above her diabolical law.
-Experts die at the behest of these sorcerous specters every year- do be a dearheart, and DON’T BECOME ONE OF THEM.
+Experts die at the behest of these sorcerous specters every year - do be a dearheart, and DON’T BECOME ONE OF THEM.

-9. Semper Fi, buttercups!
+9. Semper Fi!

 I have a knife and a field guide on me at all times (an Opinel and The Field Guide to Edible Mushrooms of California, should you ask).
 You never know what sort of illuminated treasures lie in wait within the cracks and crevasses of urban decay.
 You have promised your heart to the wildwood now, and must always be prepared for her succulent surprises.